-The fabrication of diamond cantilever is an essential and in dispensable part enabling the work presented here.
-A detailed description of our original recipe to fabricate all-diamond cantilevers out of a 50 μm thin diamond slab is published in [37].
+The fabrication of diamond cantilever is an essential and indispensable part enabling the work presented here.
+A detailed description of our original recipe to fabricate all-diamond cantilevers out of a 50 μ m thin diamond slab is published in [37].
 Based on this recipe, we developed a few improvements that facilitate the fabrication and improves the yield of cantilevers.
 In order to understand them, I will summarize the original recipe in a few words.

 - 1. After the creation of shallow NV centers with an average NV-NV distance of 200 nm, a region at the edge of the diamond is thinned down from 50 μ m to about 3 μ m.
 The size of the diamond membrane typically is 600 μ m×300 μ m. - 2.
-Cantilevers (3 μ m x 10 μ m) are transferred into the diamond from the NV remote side of the diamond. - 3. $2 \mu \text{m}$ tall pillars with a diameter of 200 nm and straight side walls are transfered into the diamond.
+Cantilevers (3 $\mu m \ge 10 \ \mu m)$ are transfered into the diamond from the NV remote side of the diamond. - 3.
+2 μ m tall pillars with a diameter of 200 nm and straight side walls are transfered into the diamond.
 This step releases the cantilevers from the bulk diamond.

 In the following we will highlight the modifications to this recipe.
-We start with a 50 μ m thick diamond with implanted NV centers as in the original recipe.
+We start with a 50 $\mu \rm m$ thick diamond with implanted NV centers as in the original recipe.

 - 1. Cantilevers are etched as a first step.
-The cantilever footprint is increased to $10 \ \mu m \times 20 \ \mu m$, which facilitates the break out of the cantilevers and alignment to the scan plane.
+The cantilever footprint is increased to $10 \ \mu m \ge 20 \ \mu m$, which facilitates the break out of the cantilevers and alignment to the scan plane.
 Due to the use of a conducting protective coating (Electra 92) on top of our etch mask, we could use three times higher aperture in the e-beam step, which results in a 10 times faster writing time. - 2.
 In a subsequent step, we etch pillars into the diamond.
 As the diamond is still 50 μ m thick, it is mechanically more stable (less vibrations) and pillar etch masks adhere better to the diamond resulting in a higher yield.
 In addition, the pillars are written and etched from the same side as the cantilevers facilitating the alignment of the pillar pattern to the cantilever pattern.
 The writefield for the cantilevers and pillars is usually 1 mm x 1 mm and, hence, much larger than the diamond membrane in the original recipe which results in more cantilevers per fabrication.
-In our approach, we can write multiples fields on the diamond and etch them in parallel further increasing the yield. - 3.
-In a last step we define an etching window with four quartz plates and perform a 50 μ m deep etch to release the cantilevers.
+In our approach, we can write multiples fields - 3.
+In a last step we define an etching window with four quartz plates and perform a 50 μm deep etch to release the cantilevers.